HaidarIDK/Binance-Super-Smart-Chain/README.md

 code contained in this repo, or a derivation thereof, may be sanctioned persons and that transactions with such persons would be a violation of U.S. export controls and sanctions law.

+**Note**: This is a fork of Solana for educational purposes.
+Binance Super Smart Chain (BSSC) is not affiliated with Binance or any official Binance project.